Education + English Double

 At least one of these courses must be in British literature.

 Students may, with permission from the Associate Chair, count a course in literature, linguistics, aesthetics, cultural studies, film, or writing from another program or department at TCNJ in the English major.
 Neither ECE 102 nor RAL 225 is accepted as an English major course.

 2 Literary Capstones

 Two Capstones in different semesters.
 Most students will complete the requirement with two sections of LIT 499 Seminars in Research and Theory.
 These topics-based courses are writing and theory-intensive and will emphasize independent research.
-By permission of the Associate Chair, LIT 497 Seminar in Literary Theory may substitute for one LIT 499, and a student writing an honors thesis in the senior year may do so in place of the second LIT 499.
-Every student is required to complete at least one LIT 499.
-LIT 201 and LIT 202 are pre-requisites for LIT 499 and LIT 497.
+By permission of the Associate Chair, LIT 492 Seminar in Literary Theory may substitute for the second LIT 499, and a student writing an honors thesis in the senior year may do so in place of the second LIT 499.
+Both LIT 101 and LIT 102 are pre-requisites for LIT 499 and LIT 492.

 Note: Only 6 courses at the 200-level (and none below the 200-level) will apply to the English liberal arts major, so plan wisely.